 Summary på engelsk (maks.
 [350] ord)

-The project will establish a Green CCU Hub in Aalborg to support the development of a hydrogen market through the production of e-methanol for transport applications, specifically heavy-duty and shipping.
+The project will establish a Green CCU Hub in Aalborg to support the development of a hydrogen market through the production of e-methanol for transport applications, specifically, heavy-duty and shipping.
 The use of hydrogen for e-methanol production will overcome one of the most significant barriers for hydrogen market development, the lack of fueling infrastructure and vehicles before 2030.
 This project develops and demonstrates fuel cell technology from Blue World Technologies to enable efficient use of e-methanol in medium- and heavy-duty transport in the short term and shipping in the longer term.
 This technology will supplement the use in traditional internal combustion engines.
-A significant contribution to national and EU CO2 reduction targets of 700.000 tons will results from the project during the 5-year operation towards 2030.
+A significant contribution to national and EU CO2 reduction targets of 700.000 tons will result from the project during the 5-year operation towards 2030.
 Because of the cost reductions achieved by this project, replication, and scaling of the technology between 2025 and 2030 will contribute with another 1.000.000 tons of CO2 reduction in land transport and shipping.

 The Aalborg area is classified as specially CO2 intensive and part of the European Just Transition program mainly because of the cement production at Aalborg Portland.
 When regional growth teams were recently appointed to provide input on national lighthouse projects, Carbon Capture Utilization and Storage (CCUS) was given as the overall theme to the Region North Denmark.
 With the proposed project, the first step towards the realization of Carbon Capture and Utilization is taken in Aalborg with support from Aalborg Portland, RenoNord and E.On as potential CO2 providers.
 REintegrate and European Energy form the technical and financial backbone with support from Haldor Topsøe on the technology.
 With the market side represented by Circle K, Mærsk and Bunker One a complete value chain is established.